-Global Food Safety, FSMA 204 Compliance, and HACCP Software by IFCS
+FSMA 204 and HACCP Aviation Catering Software

-Galley X automates LOT-to-stowage traceability across the full aviation catering chain — warehouse receiving, kitchen production, ramp transport, aircraft load, and onboard stowage.
-The platform captures Key Data Elements at every Critical Tracking Event for FSMA 204, EC 852/2004, and equivalent global mandates, and produces sortable electronic records within 24 hours of an agency request.
-(For caterer SLA accountability and operational incident management, see [Compliance Tracking](/galleyx/aviation-catering-compliance-tracking).)
+Galley XAI automates LOT-to-stowage traceability across the full aviation catering chain — warehouse receiving, kitchen production, ramp transport, aircraft load, and onboard stowage.
+The platform captures Key Data Elements at every Critical Tracking Event for FSMA 204, EC 852/2004, and equivalent global mandates, and produces sortable electronic records instantly, on demand — a regulator request that allows up to 24 hours is answered in seconds, either by pressing a few buttons on screen or by asking Zoe, the Galley XAI AI assistant.
+(For caterer SLA accountability and operational incident management, see [Compliance Tracking](/galleyx/aviation-catering-compliance-tracking/).)

 Automate cold-chain monitoring for LOT-to-stowage traceability.
 Master global regulations with our interactive compliance map and expert white paper.